unixdigest/phpthewrongway/sections/en/always_use_a_design_pattern.md

 >
 > -- [Paul Graham](http://c2.com/cgi/wiki?AreDesignPatternsMissingLanguageFeatures)

-We shouldn't get to caught up in the philosophy or idea behind a specific pattern or solution.
+We shouldn't get too caught up in the philosophy or idea behind a specific pattern or solution.
 Our main concern is to keep the code as easy to navigate and understand as possible and as a result easy to maintain and easy to keep secure.

 We must also remember that there exists such a thing as an anti-pattern.
 It is a pattern that may be commonly used but is ineffective and/or counterproductive in practice.